-It is important that the Health Services office have on file all student medical records pertaining to pre-existing conditions such as diabetes, epilepsy, and malaria.
+Allergy injections can be arranged with written orders from the allergist.
+In order to offer complete care, it is important that the Health Services office have on file all student medical records pertaining to pre-existing conditions such as diabetes, epilepsy, and malaria.
 Also, regular updates of family telephone numbers on the JBU web site ensures immediate communication in case of emergency.